tendermint/spec/spec/abci/abci.md

 The `Echo`, `Info`, `InitChain`, `BeginBlock`, `EndBlock`, `Commit` methods do not return errors.
 An error in any of these methods represents a critical issue that Tendermint has no reasonable way to handle.
-The problem should be addressed and both Tendermint and the application should be restarted.
+If there is an error in one of these methods, the application must crash to ensure that the error is safely handled by an operator.

 ## Events